Autonomous browser QA with browser-use

 What we tried

-browser-use is a Python library that gives Claude Code control of a real browser — navigate, click, fill forms, read UI state, report what a human user would experience.
-We set it up to verify our three highest-risk user journeys after every significant UI change.
+browser-use is a Python library that lets Claude Code drive a real browser: navigate, click, fill forms, read UI state, report what a human would experience.
+We set it up to verify our three highest-risk journeys after every significant UI change.

 python3 -m venv .venv-qa